camelCase0/Meal-FrontDB/README.md

 Front - End part of project meal app

-Task of a INT20H hachaton
+Task of a INT20H hackaton